cyx20080216/PeerToPeer-ContentDeliveryNetwork/README.md

-# Simple-ContentDeliveryNetwork
+# PeerToPeer-ContentDeliveryNetwork
-It is a simple CDN.
+It is a P2P CDN.

 It is open sourced under the [GPLv3](https://github.com/cyx20080216/Simple-ContentDeliveryNetwork/blob/master/LICENSE) license